Top of page logo

 After Malapascua, make your way back to Cebu and take a 3 hour bus ride to Moalboal on the southwest of Cebu island; a bustling seaside town popular with partying backpackers and famous for it’s “sardine run” where you can dive amidst a huge school of local sardines at depths of less than 33ft / 10m.

-From Siquijor grab a one hour ferry ride to Dumaguete city for incredible, off-the-beaten-track muck diving with all kinds of weird and wonderful macro critters.
+From Siquijor grab a one hour ferry ride to Dumaguete for incredible, off-the-beaten-track muck diving with all kinds of weird and wonderful macro critters.
 If you have time, take a day trip to the famous reefs of Apo island.

 After all this, it’s probably time to grab a 90 minute flight from Dumaguete airport to Manila…but if you you somehow still have days to spare, take a 2 hour flight to Busuanga in Coron; for next level Japanese shipwrecks from World War 2!
+After that you can head down to El Nido for the best coral reef in the country!

 Alternative Itinerary #4: Philippines Liveaboard